-Lisa Lopes biography
+Lisa "Left Eye" Lopes biography

 Although Left Eye's professional life was booming, her personal life was troubled because of her tumultous relationship with football player Andre Rison.
 In 1994, Left Eye was arrested for burning down Rison's home.
 Left Eye escaped jail time, but debts incurred from the incident forced TLC to declare bankruptcy in 1995.

-After the lengthy hiatus, the band returned to the studio in 1999 and emerged with the album Fanmail, which earned the trio another pair of Grammy awards in the R&B category.
+After the lengthy hiatus, the band returned to the studio in 1999 and emerged with the album Fanmail, which earned the trio another pair of Grammy Awards in the R&B category.

 In 2000, Left Eye embarked on a solo project later titled Supernova.
 Although the release date for the album was originally set for August, 2001, the date was repeatedly postponed.
 The album was broadcast over the internet later that year.